nop33/iliascreates/content/blog/firebase-rules-are-not-filters/index.md

 ---
-title: "Rules are not filters: Fixing Firebase \"Missing or insufficient permissions\" error"
+title: 'Rules are not filters: Fixing Firebase "Missing or insufficient permissions" error'
 date: "2020-10-15T13:47:00.000Z"
 description: "Pay attention that the queries you build are taking into account your security rules.
 Firebase will return an error in case you are querying for resources that the authenticated user has no access to."
 ---